-If you are concerned about measles call Healthline on 0800 611 116 or call your GP.
+If you are concerned about measles, call Healthline on 0800 611 116 or see your doctor or practice nurse.

 For the public

-People with measles can spread it to others five days before and until five days after their rash appears.
+People with measles can spread it to others four days before and until four days after their rash appears.

-If you are concerned about measles call Healthline on 0800 611 116 or call your GP.
+If you are concerned about measles and think you have symptoms call Healthline on 0800 611 116 or call your GP.
 Please do not just turn up to your GP, after hours or emergency department as you could potentially infect others.